smolegz/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `remove 5` command to remove the 5th person in the address book followed by a `yes` confirmation.
-The confirmation command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `remove 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The confirmation command calls `Model#commitAddressBook()`, causing the modified state of the address book after the removal execution to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />